Special Free Report From The Motley Fool

 The Foolish Bottom Line

-Bapcor provides investors with resilient earnings, growth potential and a dividend yield of 2.3% fully franked (at the time of writing).
-We think it’s a good time to drive Bapcor into your portfolio.
+Bapcor provides investors with resilient earnings, growth potential and a dividend yield of 2.4% fully franked (at the time of writing).
+We think it's a good time to drive Bapcor into your portfolio if you're interested.

 Given this, we like the levels of diversification that an investment in Brickworks can bring to a portfolio.
 Brickworks' ongoing dividend stream is not only underpinned by the dividends it receives itself from the afore-mentioned Soul Patts but it provides for a great deal of reliability and consistency in dividend payments.